openbaton/python-vnfm-sdk/README.md

 ## Technical Requirements
 This section covers the requirements that must be met by the python-vnfm-sdk in order to satisfy the demands for such a component:

-* python 2.7
+* python 2.7 or 3.5
 * pika

 ## How to install python-vfnm-sdk

 The safer way to start is to use a [virtal environment](https://virtualenv.pypa.io/en/stable/).
 Once activated, just run

  ```bash
  python setup.py build
  python setup.py install
  ```

 After that, in this virtual environment a module *interfaces* will be available from which you can inherit the AbstractVnfm class in this way:

 ```python